historic-trails/website/docs/sites/blue-mills.md

-In the 1850s, as landings farther up the river became more popular, Blue Mills began to decline, yet the mills were operated continuously through the early 1860s.
+## In the 1850s, as landings farther up the river became more popular, Blue Mills began to decline, yet the mills were operated continuously through the early 1860s.
 - anything else go here?
 [NEED RESEARCH]
 - By the early 1920s, the mills were in ruins.22
 - "In 1923, Mark Siegfried found workmen clearing away ruins of the old mill and getting ready to roll the millstone into the river."23

-Relationship to nearby civil war battle
+## Relationship to nearby civil war battle
 - RESEARCH! (see NYTimes article)
 - How close was battle?
 - How much did Little Blue River matter?
 - How much did Blue Mills Landing matter?

-Although now physically degraded, the Blue Mills ruins remains an important monument to the mills's importance to commercial, communication, and transportation systems.
-Because so many mills have not survived at all, existing mill sites are extremely important not only for a reminder of their significance, but for the archeological record about mill construction and use along the trails.
+## Although now physically degraded, the Blue Mills ruins remains an important monument to the mills's importance to commercial, communication, and transportation systems.
+- Because so many mills have not survived at all, any remains remind us of their significance
+- they also provide archeological evidence about mill construction and use along the trails.

-Other mill sites:
+### Other mill sites:
 - 5 total; 2 outside NM
 - need to research more on other sites

-Nearby historic sites:
+### Nearby historic sites:
 - Fort Osage
 - ???